Strategic Focus Topics

 Objective:

 SCT’s objective is to analyse security challenges and propose comprehensive security requirements and recommendations related to network architecture, deployment, and operational aspects for 5G and beyond.
-Additionally, the initiative aims to support security analyses and address related topics raised by other NGMN projects and teams, ensuring a robust and secure framework for future telecommunications.
+Additionally, the initiative supports security analysis and addresses related topics raised by other NGMN projects and teams, ensuring a robust and secure framework for future telecommunications.

 Following deliverables were published: